savonet/book/audio.md

 The first thing we need to do here is to generate a video stream.
 Fancy ways to achieve this are detailed in [this chapter](#chap:video).
-Here, we simply take an image `image.jpg`, generate a `video` stream from it and add it to the `radio` stream using the `mux_video` operator.
+Here, we simply take an image `image.jpg`, generate a `video` stream from it and add it to the `radio` stream using the `source.mux.video` operator.
 Note that if you wanted to stream a video `video.mp4` instead of a static image, you could simply replace the second line by\indexop{output.url}

 ```liquidsoap
 video = single("video.mp4")